openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    superclass
    class declaration body

-Any static field can be accessed only with the qualification of a superclass or of a superinterface name (see :ref:`Field Access Expression`).
+Any static field can be accessed only with the qualification of a superclass name (see :ref:`Field Access Expression`).

 In case of *shadowing*, a class can access all non-private fields of a superclass and superinterfaces from its direct superclass and direct